-Here are three things we can do to help manage our anger when it comes up:
+Here are three actions you can take to help manage your anger when it comes up:

 - Pause.
 As with dealing with anger in others, pause.
 Count to 10 before saying or doing anything.
 Think of the stoplight metaphor: Red means stop, yellow means consider your range of options, and green means choose the best one, based on a positive outcome for yourself, any other people involved in the situation, and your organization.